 CHECK OUT OUR HOLIDAY CONTEST!
 Your pet could win a Free Day at our Pet Spa, all needed vaccinations and a Basket Full of Goodies.
 All you need to do is click on the Contest Tab, like us and enter.

 Schedule a complete dog or cat dental care appointment and receive our great special pricing.
 Dental Specials are usually held every January and September.
-This year were are extending this special until further notice !
 Most complete dental packages cost approximately $475.
 Because we believe prevention is the best medicine our Dental Special is only $299.

 Limited appointments are available so schedule your pet’s dental visit today, by calling us at (714) 921-8700.

 Rattlesnakes are prevalent in our area and were out in abundance last year.
 Because they are camouflage hunters people and pets who are bitten may never see the snake until it’s too late.
 Most dogs smell a rattlesnake well before they see or hear it.
 Rattlesnake Avoidance Training helps your dog identify the danger and know to AVOID it.
 Rattlesnake bites can be deadly if quick treatment is not obtained.
 This treatment includes antivenin and is extremely costly.
 The bruising and subsequent skin sloughing that can occur after a rattlesnake bite is very painful and requires additional veterinary treatment.